jaegertracing/documentation/content/docs/next-release/operator.md

       es:
         server-urls: http://elasticsearch:9200
 ```
-<1> Identifies the Kafka configuration used by the collector, to produce the messages, and the ingester to consume the messages.
+<1> Identifies the Kafka configuration used by **jaeger-collector** to produce the messages, and by **jaeger-ingester** to consume them.

-<2> The deadlock interval is disabled by default (set to 0), to avoid the ingester being terminated when no messages arrive, but can be configured to specify the number of minutes to wait for a message before terminating.
+<2> The deadlock interval is disabled by default (set to 0), to prevent **jaeger-ingester** from being terminated when no messages arrive.
+It can be configured to specify the number of minutes to wait for a message before terminating.

 #### Self Provisioned Kafka Cluster